 If we’re talking about one or two, most likely, your dog will be fine.
-You may have some cleanup work in your near future as this can cause an upset stomach, but for the most part, everything should be fine.
+You may have some cleanup work in the near future, as this can cause an upset stomach, but for the most part, everything should be fine.

-We also advise a preliminary call into your vet to let them know what happened and get their guidance.
+We also advise a preliminary call to your vet to let them know what happened and get their guidance.

 Your vet will likely want to know if Fido also ate any prune pits and, if so, how many.
 And do you see any evidence, or do you think he could have actually chewed the pits up before swallowing?